Ex-hedge fund manager sues U.S. officials over insider trading raid

-NEW YORK (Reuters) - A former hedge fund manager on Thursday sued U.S. law enforcement officials, including Manhattan U.S. Attorney Preet Bharara, claiming the government improperly raided his offices and destroyed his business as part of a widespread insider trading crackdown.
+NEW YORK, Feb 26 (Reuters) - A former hedge fund manager on Thursday sued U.S. law enforcement officials, including Manhattan U.S. Attorney Preet Bharara, claiming the government improperly raided his offices and destroyed his business as part of a widespread insider trading crackdown.

 David Ganek, former head of Level Global Investors, said in the lawsuit that prosecutors from Bharara’s office “fabricated” evidence to justify the raid in November 2010.